tundi69/VideoCameraAlignment/README.md

     OpenCV 4.6.0
     Java 1.8.0_341

-It's written and developed on Windows 10
+It's written and developed on Windows 10, using IntelliJ.

 About the cameras I used: